-When we return to Kendo training, we must take precautions and work together to keep everyone safe.
+As we return to kendo training, we must take precautions and work together to keep everyone safe.
 We need to be vigilant and responsible.
 These procedures and guidelines will help us do this.

 To re-start kendo at any Reading Group dojo you must be a member of the RSS Kendo Clubs Whatsapp group.

 You need to bring these items to each session:

 - a disposable or washable face mask (not medical)

 - on resumption of bogu practice, a pair of men shields – face and eyes

 - plastic bags to store outdoor clothes and used kendo clothing and equipment in

 - a large cloth or towel to put on the floor before placing your equipment